-The 2019 National Child Welfare Evaluation Summit is a forum for partners from child welfare systems and the research community to participate in open discourse and share methods, findings, successes, and challenges.
-The Evaluation Summit will bring together a wide variety of local and national stakeholders, and specifically target participation from the following groups:
+The 2019 National Child Welfare Evaluation Summit was a forum for partners from child welfare systems and the research community to participate in open discourse and share methods, findings, successes, and challenges.
+The Evaluation Summit brought together a wide variety of local and national stakeholders, and specifically targeted participation from the following groups:

 - Leaders and decision-makers, including continuous quality improvement (CQI) and program managers from state, local, and tribal child welfare agencies

 - Leaders from the legal and judicial community

 - Researchers and program evaluators from academia, philanthropy, and private industry

 - Directors and key staff of child welfare-related demonstration projects and studies

 - Technical assistance providers